HPEEzmeral/spark-on-k8s/tools/README.md

 3. Set up docker env variables
 ```
 minikube docker-env
 eval $(minikube -p minikube docker-env)
 ```
 NOTE: kubectl now has been configured to point to the minikube setup automatically.
 NOTE: docker now has been configured to be used in current session window.

 #### Store image name and tag in a file
 Run the following command from fetch_tag directory to execute the fetch tag script
 ```
+chmod +x fetch_tag.sh
 ./fetch_tag.sh
 ```

 #### Download images from the file and save them to a tar archive
 Run the following command from download_image directory to execute the image download script
 ```
+chmod +x download-images.sh
 ./download-images.sh --image-list ../imagelist.txt
 ```